-Of all the things that we or our clients do in a launch, the most time-consuming task is writing swipe copy.
+Of all the things that we for our clients’ affiliate programs, the most time-consuming task is writing swipe copy.
 Unfortunately, most affiliates don’t use it properly…usually because no one taught them how to use it.
 It’s time to fix that.

 I typically see affiliates make five mistakes when using swipe copy.
 I list them all below along with the best practices to fix those mistakes.